TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 Consider writing down a sentimental object such as a an old, handwritten journal or a locket carrying an irreplaceable lock of grey hair.
 Even mundane objects, from bedrolls to mp3 players, can speak a lot about the character that carries them in their day-to-day and where they come from.

-Once you've finished figuring out what you've got, read up on [equipment](../character/equipment.md) and add equipment tags to anything that would benefit from having them.
-Be sure to talk to your gamemaster about the equipment and tags you've chosen.
+Once you've finished figuring out what you've got, read up on [items](../character/equipment.md) and add tags to anything that would benefit from having them.
+Be sure to talk to your gamemaster about the items and tags you've chosen.
 If your campaign is going to be combat focused, it's probably a good idea to have something with the Weapon tag.

 !!! example "Example: Cavern Explorer"
 	A cavern explorer might have a bedroll, tent, backpack, mess kit, pack of torches, medical supplies, and a grappling hook (close-range).